-Maize tortillas constitute a staple of Latin American cuisine.
-You will find tortillas in different shapes, colors, and flavors, as there are more than twelve thousand types of corn.
+Maize tortillas constitute a staple of our Latin American cuisine.
+You can find tortillas in different shapes, colors, and flavors, as there are more than twelve thousand types of corn.

 We both share a love for Arepas.
 Joaquin tried them for the first time, thanks to his Colombian roommates back in Buenos Aires.